Welcome to the Georgetown County Museum

 Muskets, marshlands, rice plantations, winding rivers, and revolution — what do these seemingly unrelated subjects have in common?
 At the Georgetown County Museum, they come together to tell the rich and remarkable story of nearly 300 years of American history as experienced through the lives of the people of Georgetown County, South Carolina.

 From colonial beginnings to pivotal moments in the Revolutionary era and beyond, Georgetown has witnessed centuries of change, resilience, and cultural growth.
+The Museum brings stories to life through engaging exhibits and displays that preserve the spirit and heritage of each era.

 300 Years of Fluctuating Fortunes